Depreciation and amortisation

 Employee benefit plans (pension plans and expenses)

 Through the Code, the government provides incentives for employers to provide qualified retirement benefits to workers.
-Usually, the employer will be allowed a current deduction for contributions made to the fund, and the employee's tax liability will be deferred until the benefit is paid.
+Usually, the employer will be allowed a current deduction for contributions made to a trust, and the employee's tax liability will be deferred until the benefit is paid.
 For-profit, non-government employers generally have two types of available plans, which generally are subject to the reporting and disclosure requirements set forth under the Employee Retirement Income Security Act of 1974 (ERISA).
 Qualified plans are required to provide benefits for a broad group of employees (and not only executives) and there are annual limits on the amount of benefits that can be earned by the participants.